Welcome to Good Shepherd Parish Faith Formation

 Catechesis of the Good Shepherd is offered for children who are 3 years old (by Sept.
-1st & potty trained) through sixth grade, which includes Sacramental Preparation for First Reconciliation and First Communion celebrated in second grade or later; we offer a four-year Confirmation Program that combines ongoing faith formation with activities and service projects beginning in the 7th and 8th grade through our EDGE program,
+1st & potty trained) through sixth grade, which includes Sacramental Preparation for Baptism (those children not baptized as infants), for First Reconciliation and First Communion celebrated in second grade or later; we offer ongoing faith formation for students in the 7th and 8th grade with activities and service projects beginning through our EDGE program,

 For young adults/adults: We offer the Rite of Christian Initiation of Adults (RCIA); several DVD series are available through the parish office for personal home study; and throughout the year we offer retreats, guest speakers, parish missions, prayer groups and instruction on Liturgy of the Hours.

 More information can be found under our current parish bulletin link or the individual faith formation pages.